Skip to main content

 HostAccentKnowledge BaseHosting, websites, SEO, and growth

-Netherlands VPS Hosting Guide: AMS-IX Infrastructure for European Coverage
+Netherlands VPS Hosting: AMS-IX Infrastructure for Europe

 VPSCloud Hosting

 The Netherlands — specifically Amsterdam — is home to AMS-IX, one of the world's largest and most established internet exchanges.
 AMS-IX connects hundreds of networks through direct peering, making Amsterdam a network hub that competes directly with Frankfurt for the title of Europe's most connected datacenter location.
+So if you plan to buy Netherlands VPS capacity, that Amsterdam connectivity is the headline advantage.

 For businesses needing European coverage with strong connectivity to Western European users, Netherlands VPS is a compelling alternative to Frankfurt — and in some cases, the better choice.